openforcefield/open-forcefield-data/Utilize-All-Parameters/README.md

 possible.

 Finally, we calculated parameters for 1 million molecules in eMolecules and selected a set of molecules from it.
-We ended up with a set of 68 molecules which cover 305 parameters in smirnoff.
+We ended up with a set of 71 molecules which cover 299 parameters in smirnoff.
 The results are stored in the `selected` folder, which contains the following files:
 - `chosen.smi` - the SMILES strings of the chosen molecules
 - `param_ids.json` - the list of parameter IDs of the chosen molecules
+- `ignore.json` - the list of parameter IDs which were ignored when selecting molecules.
+These parameters were manually deemed irrelevant.
-- `remaining.json` - the list of remaining parameter IDs
+- `remaining.json` - the list of parameter IDs which still do not have molecules for them.
+This list does not include the ones in `ignore.json`.
 - `params_by_molecule.json` - a mapping from the index of each molecule in `chosen.smi` to the molecule's SMILES string and the parameter IDs in that molecule.
 Each ID is annotated with the list of atom indices where the